magnified-joy/magnifiedjoy.com/wedding/_posts/2015-09-26-hurdle-mills-nc-durham-wedding-photographer-rustic-hipster-wedding-on-tobacco-plantation-erika-josh.markdown

 title: Hurdle Mills, NC | Durham Wedding Photographer | Rustic Hipster Wedding on Tobacco Plantation | Erika + Josh
 label: Erika + Josh
 thumbnail: http://images.magnifiedjoy.com/Blog/Weddings/2015/Erika_Josh_Wedding/052_Hurdle_Mills_Durham_Wedding_Photographer_Country_Tobacco_Farm_Plantation_Vintage_Hipster_Rustic_Fun_Rainy_Erika_Josh.jpg
 description: Erika + Josh are two creatives living in Brooklyn.
-Erika is a fashion photographer from LA.
-Josh is a graphic designer.
-How rad is it that they got married on Josh's family tobacco plantation?
-Erika planned the most laid back wedding where everyone just had fun!
-It was awesome to celebrate with y'all.
+Erika is a fashion photographer from LA and Josh is a graphic designer.
+Erika planned the most laid back wedding and their creativity really came through in many DIY elements of their celebration.
+How rad is it that they got married on Josh’s family tobacco plantation?
+It was awesome to celebrate with y’all.
+Thanks Brett + Jessica for having me join in on the fun!.
 keywords: best durham wedding photographer, raleigh wedding photographer, tobacco farm wedding, tobacco plantation wedding, modern hipster wedding, rustic hipster wedding, rainy day wedding, raining during wedding, unique weddings 2015
 ---
 Erika + Josh are two creatives living in Brooklyn.
-Erika is a fashion photographer from LA.
-Josh is a graphic designer.
-How rad is it that they got married on Josh's family tobacco plantation?
-Erika planned the most laid back wedding where everyone just had fun!
-It was awesome to celebrate with y'all.
+Erika is a fashion photographer from LA and Josh is a graphic designer.
+Erika planned the most laid back wedding and their creativity really came through in many DIY elements of their celebration.
+How rad is it that they got married on Josh’s family tobacco plantation?
+It was awesome to celebrate with y’all.
 Thanks [Brett + Jessica](http://brettjessica.com) for having me join in on the fun!

 ![001_Hurdle_Mills_Durham_Wedding_Photographer_Country_Tobacco_Farm_Plantation_Vintage_Hipster_Rustic_Fun_Rainy_Erika_Josh](http://images.magnifiedjoy.com/Blog/Weddings/2015/Erika_Josh_Wedding/001_Hurdle_Mills_Durham_Wedding_Photographer_Country_Tobacco_Farm_Plantation_Vintage_Hipster_Rustic_Fun_Rainy_Erika_Josh.jpg)